-Grafting cold game mechanics onto heartwarming story, Future Proof Games continues the unconventional tradition of Gregory Avery-Weir's games.
+Grafting cold game mechanics onto heartwarming story, Future Proof Games continues the unconventional tradition of Melissa and Gregory Avery-Weir's games.
 Our games are art, and we will explore the frontiers of interactive entertainment.

 Latest Entries from the Dev Blog

 I've noticed more talk about cultural appropriation lately, most of it scornful of the concept to varying degrees.
 Out of ignorance, people are claiming that "everything is cultural appropriation!" and "if cultural appropriation is bad, then X is horrible!"
 I want to talk a bit (as a white American) about my understanding of the concept, defuse a few toxic memes about it, and discuss how we might be guilty of it. ...

 Exploit: Zero Day — our in-progress cyberpunk puzzle game — now has all the features it needs for the kinds of stories we want to tell.

 We have a lengthy list of story ideas that we'll be implementing over the next many months of the game, but here are a few ...

 Picture is of Jodediah Holem's sculpture made from his games.

 We've returned from the 2015 Game Developers Conference in San Francisco!
 It was an intimidating and inspiring time.
 We were energized to do creative things and think critically about our work as well as reminded that we have ...